 The Test Runner also provides screenshots and video recordings of the test executions, which are particularly useful for debugging and understanding the behavior of your application during test failures.

-Cypress Features and Capabilities
+Cypress Test Automation Framework Features and Capabilities

 Cypress is equipped with a range of features and capabilities that make it a powerful tool for web application testing.
 Here are some of the noteworthy features: